-The original Design Sprint framework or Design Sprint 1.0 is a 5-stage process that runs over the course of 5-days to solve big problems and answer critical business questions.
+The original Google Ventures Design Sprint framework is a 5-stage process that runs over the course of five days to solve big problems and answer critical business questions.

 With a small team and a clear schedule for the week, you’ll rapidly progress from problem to tested solution.
 On Monday, you create a map of the problem.
 On Tuesday, each individual sketches solutions.
 Then, on Wednesday, you decide which sketches are the strongest.
 On Thursday, you build a realistic prototype.
 And finally, on Friday, you test that prototype with five target customers.

-After running dozens of design sprints for big and small companies around the globe, from Adidas, Redbull, Rovio, Bank of Ireland to Springer, etc., the Design Sprint Academy has re-engineered the Design Sprint 1.0 process to further connect the sprint outcomes to the business goals, to ensure the optimal use of the resources (when to run a sprint, with what team) and to place the user at core from day one, not just during the last day of testing.
+After running dozens of design sprints for big and small companies around the globe, from Adidas, Redbull, Rovio, Bank of Ireland to Springer, etc., we have re-engineered the Google Ventures Design Sprint process to further connect the sprint outcomes to the business goals, to ensure the optimal use of the resources (when to run a sprint, with what team) and to place the user at the core from day one, not just during the last day of testing.

-On Monday, the Sprint Team (which most of the time is different than the one in the Framing) takes the time to understand the problem, context and all available information and insights.
-We structured the morning discussions leading to the Sprint Goal into an activity called Lightning Talks, where the team shares their points of view on the problem at hand and reviews the Design Sprint Brief.
+Morning session ▸ The Sprint Team (which most of the time is different than the one in the Framing) takes the time to understand the problem, the business context, the desired outcomes, and the customer insights.
+We structured the morning discussions leading to the Sprint Goal into an activity called Lightning Talks, where the team shares their point of view and reviews the Design Sprint Brief.
 However, by far, one of the most important additions we have made was building empathy with the user and embedding pre-sprint research insights during the mapping session.

-The rest of Tuesday afternoon, a solid 1.5 hours, will be dedicated to storyboarding.
+Afternoon session ▸ The team reviews all solutions and decides which to be prototyped through an activity called Sticky Decision.
+The rest of Tuesday afternoon, a solid 2-3 hours, will be dedicated to storyboarding.

 The heated discussions from Tuesday’s storyboarding session are now a thing of the past, and with a clear head, the team reviews and refines the storyboard (if needed) while at the same time assigning roles and planning prototyping work (1 hour tops).
 We encourage everyone in the group to assume a role and get their hands dirty (yes, that includes any senior executives in the room).
 Besides team bonding, the team will develop a shared sense of ownership which will help to carry over the results (as opposed to a prototype a designer or agency built).